 Whether you are looking for a luxury safari or a self-drive 4×4 overland adventure, in habitats ranging from desert to wetlands, you’ll find it all in Botswana.
-If you want seclusion, adventure and great wildlife sightings, Botswana is your destination.
+People with disabilities will be glad to hear that there are accessible safaris designed especially for them.
+If you want seclusion, adventure, and great wildlife sightings, Botswana is your destination.

 Top Wildlife Destinations in Botswana